hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 chunk {vendor} vendor.js, vendor.js.map (vendor) 7.17 MB [initial] [rendered]
 " %}
 {% include success.html content="You just compiled the UI based on Angular 7.0" %}

+At this point, we have all the necessary components.
+Let's put everything together by starting the different docker compositions.
+The order in which we start the compositions is important as there are dependencies:
+- ``docker-compose-microservices.yml`` starts the Kafka message brocker and the microservices.
+This is what we start in part 1 to test that all the microservices are available.
+- ``docker-compose-log.yml`` starts an ElasticSearch, LogStash, and Kibana (ELK) suite alongside a Logspout compagnon container to take care of logs.
+This will ALL logs from all containers and concentrate them into the ElasticSearch using Logstash.
+Kibana can then be used to analyze the logs and extract intelligence.
+- ``docker-compose-api-gw.yml`` starts an api-gateway that will route the calls to the services and handle security by delegating authentication to a indendity manager called keycloak.
+- ``docker-compose-sso.yml``

+{% highlight bash %}
+$ docker-compose -f up
+{% endhighlight %}
+{% include console.html content="

+" %}

 # Bibliography